Timeline beyond October following the September 11 attacks: Sunday, April 20, 2008

-Pope Benedict XVI made a visit to the World Trade Center Site during his visit to the United States.
+Pope Benedict XVI makes a visit to the World Trade Center site during his visit to the United States.
 He is the first pope to visit the site since the attacks.

 Saturday, May 17, 2008

 One World Trade Center reaches ground level.

 Thursday, September 11, 2008

 George W. Bush dedicates the Pentagon Memorial to the public on the occasion of the seventh anniversary of the September 11 attacks.

 2009

 Friday, November 13, 2009

 U.S. Attorney General Eric Holder announces that Khalid Sheikh Mohammed's trial will be transferred from a military commission to the civilian U.S. District Court for the Southern District of New York.

 2010

 Wednesday, June 23, 2010

 District Judge Alvin Hellerstein approves a $700 million settlement between the World Trade Center Captive Insurance Company and 95 percent of plaintiffs for reimbursement of 9/11 first responders exposed to toxic dust at Ground Zero.